nocab-tech/nocabpassmanager/README.md

 # nocab Password Manager

 ## About
 This project was started as way to practise and learn basic cryptography using Python as well as a way to learn how to use GitHub.
-This project currently (Version 0.0.2) uses Cryptography Python Module mainly Fernet.
+This project currently (Version 0.0.2) uses Cryptography.Fernet Python Module.
 I intend to use PBKDF2 to add brute force protection as well as Customtkinter and tkinter to create a user friendly GUI to add ease of use and to learn those technologies too.

 ## How does it work?